mickmcc/node-caltime/README.md

 automatically generate `DateSpan` objects for a range of time.
 Several types of rules can be created.
 The constraint applied to the rule controls for which days or dates the `DateSpan` objects are created.
 Possible constraints are:
-- The same day of the week, every week e.g. every Monday from 9-10am.
+- The same day(s) of the week, every week e.g. every Monday from 9-10am.
 - The same date every month e.g. 4th of every month from 1-2pm.
 - The Nth weekday of every month e.g. 3rd Tuesday of the month from 9-10pm.
 - The last weekday of every month e.g. last Friday of every month.